rlucine/raytracer/README.md

 ```

 ### Building the code
 There are no dependencies on external libraries.
 This project is expected to be compiled with `gcc` using the given `Makefile`.
 To build the project, run `make all`.
-This will create `build.exe` which is the program to run.
+This will create `main.exe` which is the program to run.

-### Using `build.exe`
+### Using `main.exe`
-To use `build.exe`, run `build filename.txt` on the terminal where `filename.txt` refers to an input file of the format described in the handout.
+To use `main.exe`, run `main filename.txt` on the terminal where `filename.txt` refers to an input file of the format described in the handout.
 More specifically, input files must be of the following format:
 ```
 imsize width height
 ```
 In this format, `width` and `height` are positive integer values.

-`build.exe` is compiled in debug mode by default.
+`main.exe` is compiled in debug mode by default.
 Any errors will be reported on the terminal.
 A successful run will result in `filename.ppm` being created.
 The result image will contain various 32*32 pixel gradient squares.
 The squares will increase in blueness as the sum of the x and y coordinates increases.
 The squares increase in redness as x increases and increase in greenness as y increases.
 This behavior is modular and defined mathematically in the `main` function. `test.ppm` was generated using `test.txt` and is an example of these images.

 ### Code
 The code is documented using Doxygen-compatible commenting.
 To create the documentation webpage, run `make doc` and launch `doc/html/index.html` in a web browser.
 You must have `doxygen` installed.